BeardedCrackie/devops-academy-assignment/section-2/taskA/README.md

 > **Note:**
 > In this case, the root cause is a misconfiguration on the proxy side: Nginx is forwarding requests to port `8080` instead of the correct port `80` where the Node.js application is running.

+## Fixing the Issue

+To resolve the 502 Bad Gateway error, the port configuration in the `nginx.conf` file was updated.
+Previously, Nginx was set to forward requests to port `8080`, which was incorrect.
+The configuration was changed to forward requests to the correct port (`80`), where the Node.js application is actually running.

+**Steps taken:**
+1. Opened the `nginx.conf` file.
+2. Located the `proxy_pass` directive.
+3. Changed the port from `8080` to `80`.
+4. Restarted the Nginx service to apply the changes.

+This fix ensures that Nginx correctly forwards requests to the running Node.js application, resolving the 502 Bad Gateway error.